 In 1999, the Board of Directors realized there was an additional need not being fulfilled by the shelter.
 In July, they voted to allow single women to enter the Read Street facility.
 In the following eleven months, the shelter housed seventy-one women.

 In August 2004, in order to eliminate the expense of maintaining two shelters, construction of a second floor addition including eight family rooms and four bathrooms, was initiated at the Read Street facility.

 In September 2005, the St. Anthony facility was closed and all operations were moved to the present location.
-The shelter houses up to seventeen families and eight single women and employs eight staff members who provide around-the-clock supervision and care.
+The shelter provides a safe space for up to eighteen families and four single women.
+Ten staff members provide around-the-clock supervision and support.